scalatron/scalatron.github.com/pages/benchmark.md

 **Tips**:

 * To accelerate the simulation, resize the window to a small size.
-* To allow maximum CPU allocation to the simulation, use the command line option `-maxfps 1000'.
+* To allow maximum CPU allocation to the simulation, use the command line option `-maxfps 1000`.
-* You can also try the Scalatron command line tool's `benchmark` command.
+* You can also try the Scalatron [command line tool's](https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20CLI.md) `benchmark` command.

 ## Official High Score